AdobeDocs/control-panel.en/help/subdomains-certificates/using/remove-delegated-subdomains.md

 {style="table-layout:auto"}

-To do this, an additional **[!DNL Action]** step displays before confirming the delegation removal.
+If one of these actions is required to remove the delegation, an additional **[!DNL Action]** step displays before confirming the delegation removal.
 This screen lists the DNS records to remove or add, depending on the context.

 ![](assets/action-step.png)